Thinkmill/tm-mdx-deck-template/presentations/noviny/dsm-01-19/02-mono-repo.md

-import { dark } from '../../../src/theme'
+import { dark } from "../../../src/theme";
 import { darkLayout } from "../../../src/theme";

-export default darkLayout
+export default darkLayout;

 # Code Structure

 ---

-Having a consistent structure allows us to build tools that pull information from our codebase
+## Having a consistent structure allows us to build tools that pull information from our codebase
----

 ## Our structure:

 ```